Welcome to In the know, your go-to financial planning podcast. Listen in as our expert team discuss important financial planning topics.

 Episode 11 (Solicitor special) – The due diligence solicitors must undertake when referring clients

-In this episode, Director and Independent Financial Planner, Neil Clarke (Pictured), discusses the due diligence solicitors must undertake when referring clients to a financial planner.
+In this episode, Director and Independent Financial Planner, Neil Clarke, discusses the due diligence solicitors must undertake when referring clients to a financial planner.
 This conversation covers several important points, all with the general theme of creating a suitable joined-up service for clients.

 For this discussion, Neil is joined by Dave Seager of SIFA Professional.
 To find out more about SIFA Professional and the work they undertake to help create synergy between the financial and legal professions, visit their website.